EU legislative measures

 The Recommendation serves as a reference for EU rules in other areas:

-The Commission is monitoring new developments in research into the potential health effects of electromagnetic fields (EMF).
+The Commission is monitoring new developments in research into the potential health effects of exposure to electromagnetic fields.

-Upon request of the Commission, the Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR) has produced five opinions to date so as to periodically review the scientific evidence on the health effects of the exposure to electromagnetic fields.
+At its request, the Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR) has so far delivered 5 Opinions that provide periodical reviews of the scientific evidence on the health effects of exposure to electromagnetic fields.

-These scientific opinions have not led to a scientific rationale justifying a revision of the exposure limits (basic restrictions and reference levels) of Council Recommendation 1999/519/EC(189 KB).
-However, they acknowledge that basic data for evaluating some risks is still limited, especially for long-term, low-level exposure, justifying the need for more research.
+These scientific opinions have not provided any scientific justification for revising the exposure limits (basic restrictions and reference levels) under Council Recommendation 1999/519/EC(189 KB).
+However, they acknowledge that basic data for evaluating some risks is still limited, especially for long-term, low-level exposure.
+This means further research is needed.

-The latest SCENIHR Opinion, based on more than 700 studies, mostly carried after 2009, is now available.
+The latest SCENIHR opinion, based on over 700 studies - mostly conducted after 2009 - is now available.

-The European Parliament has produced resolutions on EMF and sends written questions to the Commission on a regular basis.
+Parliament has adopted resolutions on electromagnetic fields and regularly sends written questions to the Commission.

-Actions of the European Economic and Social Committee
+Action by the European Economic & Social Committee

-The European Economic and Social Committee (a consultative body of the European Union) recently produced an own-initiative Opinion on electromagnetic hypersensitivity.
+The Committee (an EU advisory body) recently produced an own-initiative Opinion on electromagnetic hypersensitivity.

 Stakeholder Dialogue Group

-In 2011, the Stakeholder Dialogue Group on EMF met four times to identify the main issues for the various stakeholders and to formulate recommendations on the management of these issues.
+This met 4 times in 2011 to identify the main issues for the various stakeholders and to make appropriate recommendations.
+For more information, see the minutes.

-The last Stakeholder Dialogue Group met in 2014 in Athens at the Workshop on electromagnetic fields (EMF) and health effects: From science to policy and public awareness.
+The most recent meeting was held in Athens in March 2014 at the Workshop on electromagnetic fields and health effects: from science to policy and public awareness.